 - Develop your application by importing the database into your AR project.

-Alternatively, smaller Area Target spaces can also be captured, created, and tested with an ARKit enabled device that an inbuilt LiDAR via the Vuforia Area Target Creator App.
+Alternatively, smaller Area Target spaces can also be captured, created, and tested with an ARKit enabled device with inbuilt LiDAR via the Vuforia Creator App.

 Capture the Space